Development communication: Definition

-Concepts

-According to Felstehausen (1973), conventional theoretical assumptions are drawn from development communications research and are challenged on the grounds that as theoretical concepts they are inadequate guides to the selection of data and the resolution of development problems.
-The first conceptual fallacy results from the regular practice of choosing operational examples and analogies from the experiences of developed rather than underdeveloped countries.
-This is especially evident in terms of a bias favoring technology (especially U.S. technology) as a correlate to communication phenomena and as a solution to development problems.
-The second fallacy results from the use of inappropriate and frequently untested theoretical models within communication research causing a distorted view of the role of communication in relation to social and behavioral systems.
-The first issue is argued by presenting a review of empirical studies which show that communication processes and the adoption of new technology does not go on apart from the factors which define the behavior of the social, economic and political system.
-Correlational analyses are of little value in explaining communication processes, or in establishing their role in relation to development.
-The second issue is addressed by suggesting that communication is to be viewed as part of a social interaction theory in which communication is treated as a process which unveils and transforms reality in the exchange of information among persons.
-Communication can be defined as a process of accumulating and integrating intelligence.
-This reformulation shifts the research focus from questions of how communication functions to change persons (senders or receivers), to how it functions to change and transform ideas.
-Concepts, ideas, interests and positions can then be used as the primary units of analysis.

 History

 The practice of development communication began in the 1940s, but widespread application came about after World War II.
 The advent of communication sciences in the 1950s included recognition of the field as an academic discipline, led by Daniel Lerner, Wilbur Schramm and Everett Rogers.
 Both Childers and Quebral stressed that DC includes all means of communication, ranging from mass media from people to people.

 According to Quebral (1975), the most important feature of Philippines-style development communications is that the government is the "chief designer and administrator of the master (development) plan wherein, development communication, in this system then is purposive, persuasive, goal-directed, audience-oriented, and interventionist by nature".

 Academic schools

 Various schools of development communication arose in response to challenges and opportunities in individual countries.
 Manyozo (2006) broke the field into six schools.
 The "Bretton Woods" school was originally dominant in international literature.
 The others were the Latin American, Indian, African, Los Baños and participatory schools.